vicnate5/liferay-learn-poshi/docs/writing/writing-a-test-case.rst

   }

 .. note::
-    It is good practice to save Poshi files frequently and to validate Poshi syntax early and often by running the following command from portal source root dir: ``run ant -f build-test.xml run-poshi-validation``.
+    It is good practice to save Poshi files frequently and to validate Poshi syntax early and often by running the following command from portal source root dir: ``ant -f build-test.xml run-poshi-validation``

 Now save the file, and let’s run our test!